Hisense Chromebook 11

 Heavy tab usage caused noticeable sluggishness due to the 2GB RAM limitation, but for standard web browsing and video conferencing, performance remained acceptable given the price.

-Who is the Hisense Chromebook 11 For?
+Who Was the Hisense Chromebook 11 For?

 The Hisense Chromebook 11 was designed for extremely budget-conscious buyers who needed basic computing at the lowest possible price.
 Students, light web browsers, and those seeking a secondary device found the value proposition compelling.
 The device was never intended to replace a primary laptop or handle demanding workloads.